BrookemWalters/BrookemWalters-Portfolio/Essays/Conclusion & Grade Reflections.md

 -	Lastly, I used these quintiles to showcase my ability to create [randomized experiments](https://rpubs.com/ekoorb03/Guides_Bootstrapping).
     -	I compared the unemployment rates of the counties in the top and lowest quintiles for COVID-19 mortality rates
     -	Calculated a test statisic using the difference in means, found the p-value of the bootstrapped samples
-    -	**Concluded:** at the 5% significance level, there is sufficient evidence to support that the mean unemployment rate differs betweem Q1 amd Q5 COVID-19 Mortality rates.
+    -	**Concluded:** at the 5% significance level, there is sufficient evidence to support that the mean unemployment rate differs betweem Q1 and Q5 COVID-19 Mortality rates.

-One last note on my growth, I've started receiving complaints about the clanking coming out of my office... all from the sound of typing.
+One last note on my growth, I've started receiving complaints about the clanking coming out of my office, all from the sound of typing.
 My study hours haven't changed, but it is time to buy a quieter keyboard for coding sessions.
  I'll take that as a complement, and a mark of gained proficiency.

 -Brooke